ks982579/java-time/README.md

 Yes, quick introduction to the `extends` keyword as well.
 Additionally, note that the `java.lang` package is implicitly imported.

 **Fields**, or **properties**, are like variables defined within a class and for that class.

+You cannot have multiple `public class` classes in one file.
+But you can create other classes within a "*.java" file, just leave off the `public` keyword.
+Then, in the `main()` method, you can instantiate that object with the `new` keyword.

+A `constructor` method is automatically generated to setup the class.
+By default, it just calles `super()`, which invokes `Object` without arguments.
+As such, any fields in the class schema that are not defined are given default values, typically 0 or `null`.

+Using the `static` keyword can make class variables.
+These are associated with the class and therefore the same across all instances.
+Use the `final` keyword as well to make the value immutable, aka a **constant**.